 Pick one commentator sprite that you want to program and delete the other sprite.

-Here's the gameplan: First, click a starter project link.
+First, click on the starter project link.

-Then, click "remix," and sign in.
+Then, sign in.

 Then, click Remix, return to this tab and press the next arrow to move onto the next video to program your athletes' routines.